mstfdkmn/irods-acl-management/README.md

 - Add the `$iRODS_ACL_ROOT/commands` directory to your `$PATH`

 Or linux users can download `setup.sh` file and run `bash setup.sh` command.

+## Limitations

+- `iacl-list -r` could be slow for the deep running because of the lack of relevant attribute in prc for the group users.
+- Executing `iacl-check -r` and `iacl-restore -r` could take long time because those commands check permissions of each object registered under the iRODS logical name space.